Spanish Harlem (song)

-"Spanish Harlem" is a song recorded by Ben E. King in 1960 for Atco Records.
+"Spanish Harlem" is a song recorded by Ben E. King in 1960 for Atco Records for his album of the same name.
 It was written by Jerry Leiber and Phil Spector and produced by Jerry Leiber and Mike Stoller.
-"Spanish Harlem" was King's first hit away from The Drifters, peaking at number 10 on Billboards pop chart, and number 15 on the rhythm and blues chart.
+"Spanish Harlem" was King's first hit away from The Drifters, peaking at number 10 on the Billboard Hot 100 and number 15 on the rhythm and blues chart.

-The song has been covered by a number of artists including Aretha Franklin, whose version reached number two on Billboards pop chart.
+The song has been covered by a number of artists, including Aretha Franklin for her 1971 compilation Aretha's Greatest Hits, whose version reached number two on the Billboard Hot 100.
 The song was ranked number 358 on Rolling Stones list of the "500 Greatest Songs of All Time".

-Background
+Background and recording

+"Spanish Harlem" was written by Jerry Leiber and Phil Spector, drawing inspiration from Maurice Ravel's Rapsodie espagnole and Claude Debussy's Ibéria.
+Leiber later reflected, "I think that he learned a lot by just writing that song with me.
+By the choices that I made and what I told him to do, shade this and shade that, make this shorter and make that a shade longer, whatever."
+The main riff was conceived by Spector and his then-girlfriend Beverly Ross; she was reportedly shocked to discover the riff a few months later in the version sung by Ben E. King.

+The arrangement was credited to Stan Applebaum, featuring Spanish guitar, marimba, drum beats, soprano saxophone, strings and a male chorus.
+King recorded the track during the same October 1960 session that yielded "Stand by Me".
+The composition incorporated a marimba motif of descending triplets, later added by Mike Stoller, which became central to the recording.
 Leiber credited Stoller with the arrangement in a 1968 interview; similarly, Leiber said in a 2009 radio interview with Leiber and Stoller on the Bob Edwards Weekend talk show that Stoller had written the key instrumental introduction to the record, although he was not credited.
 Stoller remarks in the team's autobiography Hound Dog that he had created this "fill" while doing a piano accompaniment when the song was presented to Ahmet Ertegun and Jerry Wexler at Atlantic Records, with Spector playing guitar and Leiber doing the vocal.
 "Since then, I've never heard the song played without that musical figure."
-The song was arranged by Stan Applebaum, featuring Spanish guitar, marimba, drum-beats, soprano saxophone, strings, and a male chorus.

-The riff to the song was originally conceived by Spector and his then-girlfriend Beverly Ross.
-She was apparently shocked to discover the same riff a few months later in the version sung by King.
+Release

-Ben E. King's "Spanish Harlem" was originally released as the B-side to "First Taste of Love", and it became his first hit away from The Drifters, a group he had led for several years.
-The track climbed the Billboard charts, peaking at number 10 on the pop chart, and number 15 on the rhythm and blues chart.
-Though it was not a hit in the United Kingdom upon its initial release, it was re-released in 1987, after the re-release of "Stand By Me" became a number 1 hit.
+Initially released as a B-side to Spector's co-written "First Taste of Love", "Spanish Harlem" gained traction after radio stations favored it, reaching number 10 on the charts in early 1961.
+It became King's first hit away from the Drifters, a group he had led for several years.
+The track climbed the Billboard charts, peaking at number 10 on the Billboard Hot 100 and number 15 on the rhythm and blues chart.
+Though it was not a hit in the United Kingdom upon its initial release, it was re-released in 1987, after the re-release of "Stand By Me" became a number 1 hit on the UK singles chart.